oa-333/elog/README.md

 and negative number means justify to the right.
 For instance: ${level:6}, ${tid:-8}.

 In order to use some other formatting, the ELogFormatter may be derived.
-In addition, the list of special tokens understood by ELog may be extended by deriving from ELogFormatter
+In addition, the list of special log field reference tokens understood by ELog may be extended by deriving from ELogFormatter
 and overriding the createFieldSelector() virtual method.
-A specialized field selector will be needed as well.
+A specialized field selector will be needed as well (see elog_field_selector.h).

 ### Filtering Log Messages